 Magical attacks got more explosive and colorful, outfits got cooler, and magical girls also learned to master the arts of melee combat.
 While I have yet to see it myself, I encourage any detractor of magical girl anime to look up gifs of the fight scenes in Precure.
 That series is blowing many a typical shounen anime out of the water.
 While shows of that caliber weren’t overly common, we were beginning to see a greater variety in what a mahou shoujo anime could be.
 Even those who missed out on the explosive growth of the genre in the ’90s were paying attention now.

 After entering the 2010s, action scenes continued to improve with newcomers like Madoka Magica and Kill la Kill.
-At the same time, older series like Precure continued to grow in popularity and the Nanoha franchise launched its Vivid saga as well as a new series of movies, both of which upped the visual fidelity and have a greater focus on combat.
+At the same time, older series like Precure continued to grow in popularity and the Nanoha franchise launched its Vivid saga as well as a new line of movies, both of which upped the visual fidelity and have a greater focus on combat.

 Magical girls became dark

 One can summarize the reception of Madoka Magica among western reviewers in one word: “deconstruction”.
 Everybody was talking about this amazing, “dark” take on magical girl anime and how this changed the genre forever.
 They were both kind of right and kind of wrong.

 Many a mahou shoujo anime had featured darker storylines before, most notably Dai Mahou Touge, better known as Magical Witch Punie-chan.
 Punie’s plot was initially similar to Majokko Megu-chan, starring a princess of a magical kingdom who goes to Earth as part of her education.
 The twist is that Punie’s world is actually a fascist dictatorship and Punie herself is an aggressive psychopath who maintains a facade of sweetness.
 An act she’ll gladly drop at any time to violently deal with anything or anybody who annoys her.
 Even way before that, one could reasonably argue that the story of Revolutionary Girl Utena was similarly playing around with the idea of how far a magical girl anime could go and what it’s core elements are even supposed to be.